y3khan/Machine-Learning--HR-Analytics-Predicting-Features-of-Importance/README.md

 # Machine-Learning--HR-Analytics-Predicting-Features-of-Importance
 Project’s objective is to understand the factors that lead a person to leave their current job, by applying predictive ML models.
+There is a high demand for data scientists across multiple different industries.
+Naturally, with this demand we see high potential for job changes and movement occurring.
+This dataset provides a glimpse of what is happening in the field of data science.
+Our project’s objective is to understand the factors that lead a person to leave their current job, by applying predictive ML models.
+Ideally, we will prepare the dataset, transform as necessary to train at least two alternative models using scikit-learn, TensorFlow or a custom-developed model; with the intent to try a selection of different classifications , and clustering model types and compare the results for their specific application.
+In our Model Design section we will then describe the selected models, how we chose hyperparameters, and why particular machine learning models were selected.